Domain-driven design for AI agents: a beginner-friendly guide

 Business rules wrap AI actions

-LLM outputs flow through domain services or entity methods.
-If an LLM suggests a refund amount beyond policy limits, your RefundRequest value object validates and rejects it.
-The AI can improvise, but business rules have the final say.
-This keeps agents safe and aligned with policy.
+LLM outputs flow through domain services or entity methods rather than straight into the database.
+If a model suggests a refund beyond policy limits, your RefundRequest validates and rejects it.
+The LLM can improvise; the business rules have the final say.

 Example: a task assistant modeled with DDD

-Let's build a personal task assistant that handles requests like "Remind me to buy milk tomorrow" or "What's on my to-do list?"
-We'll apply DDD principles step by step.
+We will build a personal task assistant that handles requests like "Remind me to buy milk tomorrow" or "What's on my to-do list?".
+The walkthrough applies the DDD pieces above, one at a time.

 1. Map the contexts